Invasive Aedes mosquitoes introduce new threats ⚠️

-Since invasive Aedes can now be found in much of Los Angeles County, a local outbreak of Zika is possible.
-A local outbreak would most likely occur if an infected traveler transmits the virus to a local mosquito.
-To keep Zika out, residents must help reduce the population of mosquitoes and take precautions to prevent mosquito bites, especially when traveling to or from areas where Zika is found.
+A local outbreak of Zika is possible and would most likely occur if an infected traveler transmits the virus 🦠 to a local mosquito 🦟.
+To keep Zika out, residents must reduce the population of mosquitoes and take precautions to prevent mosquito bites, especially when traveling to or from areas where Zika, dengue, yellow fever, and chikungunya is found.

 The only way to minimize Zika and other mosquito-borne diseases is to address the threat together as a community.
 Managing invasive Aedes is a shared responsibility.

 Los Angeles County Mosquito and Vector Control Districts along with local leaders would like to thank all of the residents who have already made the effort to remove containers, change their landscapes and their habits to help reduce the populations of invasive Aedes.

 “I would like to thank all of the residents who have made the effort to remove containers and alter landscaping that are conducive to breeding invasive mosquitoes." - Congressmember Judy Chu (CA-27)

 “Addressing invasive mosquitoes will require a community-wide effort.
 I would like to thank those residents who are leading the way and have already cleared their properties of potential breeding sources." - Janice Nelson, M.D., Former SGVMVCD Board of Trustees

 “Protecting the health of Californian’s is a top priority and a shared responsibility to protect against invasive mosquitoes.
 I want to thank all of the residents who are already doing their part by preventing mosquitoes from breeding on their properties.” - Former Senator Dr. Ed Hernandez, O.D.
 (SD-22)

 Winter Scrub Down ❄️ - Eliminate next year’s mosquitoes today